dotdot0/runner/README.md

 # Runner

 ## 🤔 What is this?
 A cli tool that let's you map commands to a shorter alias.
-Run the mapped command using the <ALIAS_NAME>
+Run the mapped command using the <ALIAS_NAME>.
+ Inspired by npm scripts.

 ```
 runner <ALIAS_NAME>
 ```